Emergency Management in Indigenous communities

 Overview

-The federal government is committed to working with Indigenous peoples to better understand the emergency management risks they face and to develop an emergency management approach that is inclusive and accessible to all Canadians.
+The federal government is committed to working with Indigenous Peoples to better understand the distinct risks they face and to develop an emergency management approach that is inclusive, equitable, and accessible to all peoples residing in Canada.

 Indigenous Emergency Management Capabilities Inventory

-As part of the ongoing effort to work collaboratively with Indigenous communities, in May 2017, Federal / Provincial / Territorial (FPT) Ministers agreed to work collaboratively with Indigenous representatives to develop an inventory of emergency management capabilities in Indigenous communities across Canada.
-The Indigenous Emergency Management Capabilities Inventory is led by Public Safety Canada and the Assembly of First Nations.
-Public Safety Canada is working closely with Indigenous representatives and communities, other federal departments, provinces/territories, and other emergency management partners to ensure the inventory is culturally sensitive, appropriate, and beneficial to communities.
-The project was piloted with targeted Indigenous communities in the fall of 2018 and will be rolled-out nationally in early 2019.
+In May 2017, Federal / Provincial / Territorial (FPT) Ministers agreed to work collaboratively with Indigenous representatives to develop an inventory of emergency management capabilities in Indigenous communities across Canada.
+The Indigenous Emergency Management Capabilities Inventory was co-led by Public Safety Canada and the Assembly of First Nations.
+Data collection for the inventory was conducted from 2018 to 2019.

 Date modified: